Yeast-Risen Pizza Dough

 1/2 c more water

-Put yeast and warm water in bowl and stir.
+Put yeast and warm water in bowl and stir a couple of times.
 Set aside until foamy; this will take about 10 minutes.
 (Don't put salt in yeast "sponge," as salt inhibits yeast.)

 Throw in oil, flour, salt.
 Mix and knead.
-Let rise 'til double in oiled bowl covered with piece of oiled Saran Wrap.
-The top of the water heater in my apartment was a good place to set my bread to rise; the oven with the light bulb on also works, but is less efficient.
-(I confess that sometimes I put the oven on the lowest setting for 5 min., then turn it off, keep the door open for a minute or so, and then put the dough in to rise.
-Where I live is sometimes too cool for counter-top rising, and the top of my water heater is in the garage, along with the water heater, so that's not an option anymore.)
+Let rise 'til double in oiled bowl (or Pam) and cover with piece of oiled (or Pam-ed) Saran Wrap.
+The top of the water heater (which was in a closet) in my apartment during college was a good place to set my bread to rise; the oven with the light bulb on also works, but is less efficient.

 If the dough "springs back on you," the gluten is wanting to return to its previous size/shape.
 Solution is to let it relax a little while; try 5 minutes.
 This usually is enough so the dough is workable again but doesn't start rising again.
 If you prefer, shape dough in the pan, pushing to the edges with your hands, but you'll still have to deal with the gluten problem.